-Each participant’s start gate will be indicated on both their Tyvek body number and laminated handlebar number provided at bib pick up.
+Each participant’s start gate will be indicated on their laminated handlebar number provided at bib pick up.
 Position within each of the assigned gates is on a first-come, first-served basis.

 Bicycles left unattended in the start gates must have a valid race handlebar number attached to them by 9:30 a.m. and must be accompanied by their registered rider by 9:45 a.m.
 If you fail to meet these requirements your bike will be removed from the gate and placed in the bicycle impound area adjacent to the start line by the Bandit Patrol.